-Marc Fetscherin is Professor of Marketing in the Department of Business (AACSB accredited) of Rollins College, Orlando, Florida, where he holds the Gelbman Family Chair of International Business.
-His expertise is in marketing, branding, and market research: specifically, he is an expert in corporate branding, place branding, human brands, and brand relationships.
-His master’s degree is from the University of Lausanne (HEC).
-He has a diploma in business studies from the London School of Economics (LSE), a PhD from the University of Bern, and was a post-doctoral fellow at Harvard University.
-Before his academic career, he was the CEO of Bonfort S.A., a small Swiss luxury company, and a consultant for McKinsey & Company.
+Marc Fetscherin is the Gelbman Family Chair of International Business and Professor of Marketing in the Department of Business (AACSB accredited) at Rollins College, Orlando, Florida.
+His expertise is in marketing, branding, and market research: specifically, his expertise is in corporate branding, place branding, human brands, and brand relationships.
+His degrees includes a master's from the University of Lausanne (HEC), another graduate diploma from the London School of Economics (LSE), a PhD from the University of Bern, and a post-doctoral fellowship from Harvard University.
+Prior his academic career, he was the CEO of Bonfort S.A., a small Swiss luxury company, and a consultant for McKinsey & Company.

 He has been a visiting professor at the East China University of Science and Technology (China), the Copenhagen Business School (Denmark), Jacobs University (Germany), the University of Fribourg, (Switzerland), the University of Lausanne (Switzerland), the University of Geneva (Switzerland), and the Lucerne University of Applied Sciences and Arts (Switzerland).
 He was also an adviser to the Swiss Government as a member of the Federal Commission of Consumer Affairs (2012–2013).